I remember the day hearing about Greek Yogurt for the first time!

 It's a pivotal moment in my life!
 You see, I grew up in a household that didn't serve white food because my mother didn't care for cottage cheese, cream cheese, sour cream, kefir, or yogurt.
 I had no idea what these things tasted like, much less how to use them.

-Back in 2012 when I started reading the Trim Healthy Mama book, I bought all those white foods and fell in love!
+Back in 2012 when I started reading the Trim Healthy book, I bought all those white foods and fell in love!

 I lived off of these recipes in the first fat Trim Healthy Mama book: